Adult & Pre-College Education

 - The Southwestern Oregon Community College Foundation is a non-profit organization established in 1962 to receive, hold, and disburse private funds in support of the educational programs and students of the college.
 The direction of the Foundation is vested in its board of directors, composed of citizens from a broad spectrum of the community.
 Working in small groups and committees, Foundation members assist in forming, developing, and promoting a number of worthwhile objectives, such as scholarships, equipment purchases, and support for faculty development projects.

 The placement process assesses academic skills and helps place you into the right level of courses and also allows students to meet program/course prerequisites.
-More information about Southwestern's placement process can be found by contacting ESPS (under Testing Services) in Stensland Hall at 541-888-7371.
+More information about Southwestern's placement process can be found by contacting the Student Success Center (SSC) in Stensland Hall at 541-888-7371.

 Tutoring & Writing Centers

 The Laker Learning Commons houses the Tutoring & Writing Centers and offers qualified student tutors and professional writing tutors to assist with all general course needs.
 Tutoring is a free service for enrolled students in credit or non-credit programs.
-Skype and online tutoring are also available for distance learners.
+Zoom online tutoring is available for distance learners.
 For more information, please call the Commons at 541-888-1593.